RavinduMendis/Secure-Trust-OTA/README.md

 cd server
 python run.py

-*You should see: PEERA SECURE OTA SERVER (MODULAR) Running at https://0.0.0.0:8443*
+*You should see:  SECURE OTA SERVER (MODULAR) Running at https://0.0.0.0:8443*

 ### **Terminal 2: The Dashboard (TUI)**